kirumang/Pix2Pose/README.md

 - Thus, libraries will be loaded from python3.5 path, while loading ros related packages (rospy) from ros library directories in python 2.7.
 - You have to specify the topic for RGB images + camera instrinsics in "ros_config.json" file.
 For more detail, please check out [ros_api_manual](ros_kinetic/ros_api.manual.md)
 - [WIP] Depth ICP when depth image topic is available.
-- Current ros_config.json is to detect and estimate pose of YCB-Video objects. download trained weights of YCB-V dataset to run this example.
+- Current ros_config.json is to detect and estimate pose of YCB-Video objects.
+Download trained weights of YCB-V dataset to run this example.
 ---

 ### Training for a new dataset